att/rcloud.social/doc/2.1/guidoc/doc.md

 Markdown versus RMarkdown cells
 -------------------------------

-\[TBD: needs review\] Behind the scenes, RCloud uses several different R packages to render output.
+Behind the scenes, RCloud uses several different R packages to render output.
 Markdown cells use the [Markdown](http://cran.r-project.org/web/packages/markdown/index.html) and [knitr](http://yihui.name/knitr/) packages directly for output.
 RMarkdown cells, on the other hand, use [rmarkdown](http://rmarkdown.rstudio.com/) (also known as R Markdown v2).

-Currently, RMarkdown support should be considered experimental.

 Saving plots
 ------------